monaco89/nickmonaco-me/src/content/post-1.md

 ---
-title: "This is such a long headline and i dont know what to write so i keep continiung"
+title: 'This is such a long headline and i dont know what to write so i keep continiung'
-date: "2019-03-17"
+date: '2019-03-17'
-draft: false
+draft: true
-path: "/blog/example-title"
+path: '/blog/example-title'
 ---

 # H1

 ## H2